-Assemble stuffing box as shown in Figure 6.
+Assemble stuffing box as shown in Figure 9.

 - 1. Clean the surface of the discharge head where the stuffing box will be mounted and remove any nicks or burrs with a fine flat file.
 Position gasket on surface.
 Slide stuffing box (616) down over headshaft and into position on the gasket.
-Secure stuffing box with capscrews. - 2.
+Secure stuffing box with capscrews.
+Make sure the capscrews are torqued equally to prevent misalignment. - 2.
 Grease the packing ring (620) for easier installation. - 3.
 Twist the packing ring sideways to get it around the shaft easily.
 Start the first ring into the stuffing box.
 When the entire ring is worked in using the fingers, tamp it down using a split wood bushing (or equal) and push the packing ring down firmly.
 It must seal on the shaft and bore of the stuffing box.
-Install three (3) rings in this manner.
-Stagger ring joints 90 degrees apart.
+Install all three (3) rings in this manner.
+Stagger ring joints 90° apart.
 The split gland may be used as a tamper for the top ring. - 4.
 Insert lantern ring (622) into stuffing box.
 Be sure it is properly positioned so that it aligns with the lubrication passage in the stuffing box. - 5.
 Insert three (3) additional rings of packing.
-Stagger ring joints 90° apart. - 6.
+Stagger ring joint 90° apart. - 6.
 Install the split gland and screw nuts on the split gland studs.
 Tighten nuts then relieve the nuts and tighten finger tight.